Exchange Online Protection service description

-The following are the primary ways you can use EOP for messaging protection:
+The following list describes the primary ways you can use EOP for messaging protection:

-In a standalone scenario EOP provides cloud-based email protection for your on-premises Exchange Server 2013 environment, legacy Exchange Server versions, or for any other on-premises SMTP email solution.
+In a standalone scenario: EOP provides cloud-based email protection for your on-premises email environment (Exchange Server or other on-premises SMTP email solutions).

 Exchange Enterprise CAL with Services features

-Microsoft Exchange Enterprise CAL with Services provides the email protection features of EOP for your on-premises messaging environment, along with the following features:
+Microsoft Exchange Enterprise CAL with Services provides the email protection features of EOP and the following additional cloud-based features:

-For more information regarding Exchange Enterprise CAL with Services licensing, see Exchange Server 2013 licensing.
+For more information about Exchange Enterprise CAL with Services licensing, see Exchange licensing FAQs.

-If you have Exchange Enterprise CAL with Services licenses and you want to provision the service, follow the instructions in Set Up Your EOP Service.
+If you have Exchange Enterprise CAL with Services licenses and you want to provision EOP, follow the instructions in Set up your EOP service.
 The setup steps are the same as the steps for setting up EOP standalone.